gkoenig/GettingCleaningData_Project/README.md

 4. Combine the two data sets (training and test data frames) into one
 5. Replace the activity label ids with corresponding activity names
 6. Perform the shaping of the data to form the desired output
-7. Write the tidy data to the output file 'tidyData.csv'
+7. Write the tidy data to the output file 'tidyData.txt'